AdobeDocs/journeys.en/help/using/building-journeys/using-adobe-campaign-actions.md

 Two categories are available: **[!UICONTROL Address]** and **[!UICONTROL Personalization Data]**.

 You can easily define where to retrieve the **[!UICONTROL Address]** or the **[!UICONTROL Personalization Data]** using the interface.
-You can browse through events and available data source’s fields.
+You can browse through events and available data source's fields.
 You can also use the advanced expression editor for more advanced use cases such as using a data source that requires the passing of parameters or performing manipulations.
 See [this page](../expression/expressionadvanced.md).

 **[!UICONTROL Address]**